Last Modified: 8 June 2026

 (b) the clauses in this Agreement.

-18.1 Supplier Updates to T&Cs
+18.1 Version Control and Updates to T&Cs

-The Supplier may update or amend these T&Cs at any time.
-The effective date of the most recent version will be stated at the top of the document.
-Continued use of the Services following any update shall constitute the Client’s acceptance of the revised T&Cs.
-In the case of material changes, the Supplier will notify the Client by email.
-If the Client does not object in writing within 30 days of such notice, the Client will be deemed to have accepted the updated T&Cs.
+(b) Current Version clients.
+For Clients on the Current Version, the Supplier may update or amend these T&Cs at any time.
+The effective date of any update will be stated at the top of the document.
+In the case of material changes, the Supplier will notify the Client by email to the contact provided in the applicable Order Form, giving no less than thirty (30) days’ notice of the proposed changes (the “Notice Period”).

 18.2 Non-material Amendments of the Order Form Requested by the Client